threatcode/threat-vm/README.md

 To set the `timezone`, use the option `-Z`.
 Look into `/usr/share/zoneinfo` and pick a directory and a sub-directory.
-In doubt, run `tzselect` to guide you, or look at what's configured on your system with `cat /etc/timezone`.
+In doubt, run `tzselect` to guide you, or look at what's configured on your system with `realpath /etc/localtime`.

 To set the name and password for the unprivileged user, use the option `-U`.
 The value is a single string and the `:` is used to separate the username from the password.

-Pro tip: you can use `-L $LANG -Z $(cat /etc/timezone) -U $USER:$USER` to configure the image like your own machine.
+Pro tip: you can use `-L $LANG -Z $(realpath --relative-to /usr/share/zoneinfo /etc/localtime) -U $USER:$USER` to configure the image like your own machine.

 ### Caching proxy configuration